 Emergencies and violent incidents on college campuses are critical issues that must be addressed in an immediate and effective manner.
 Every campus stands at risk from acts of violence and disasters.

-The Keuka College Emergency Response Plan is responsive to the needs of our community and addresses prevention, response, and recovery with respect to a variety of emergencies.
+The Keuka College Emergency Action Plan is responsive to the needs of our community and addresses prevention, response, and recovery with respect to a variety of emergencies.
 Our plan is designed to coordinate campus resources with those of local, county, state, and private emergency agencies and help minimize the effects of serious incidents and disasters that could occur on campus.

 For more information, watch this video.